TokamakUI/Tokamak/README.md

 `Hooks` provide a clear separation between declarative components and other imperative code, such as state management, file I/O, networking etc.

-The standard protocol `CompositeComponent` in Tokamak gets `Hooks` injected into `render` function as an argument.
+The standard protocol `CompositeComponent` allows `Hooks` to be injected into the `render` function as an argument.

 ```swift
 protocol CompositeComponent: Component {